gear-genomics/tracy/README.md

 The Mac OSX versions of these packages are:

-`brew install zlib readline xz bzip2 gsl libtool pkg-config boost`
+`brew install cmake zlib readline xz bzip2 gsl libtool pkg-config boost`

+For Mac OSX you also often need to set the library path to HTSlib.

+`cd tracy/`

+`export DYLD_LIBRARY_PATH=`pwd`/src/htslib/`

 Running Tracy